MinSuan96/minsuan96.github.io/_pages/experience.md

 #### Risk Model Optimization and Scalability

 Led efforts to optimize the core risk scoring engine, improving its ability to process high volumes of alert data efficiently by implementing multiprocessing, streamlining code, and redesigning the caching mechanism.
-This resulted in a 120%-160% performance improvement.
+This resulted in a 120%-160% performance improvement

 #### Automation of Sensor Role and Tag Assignment